BEFORE:

 Two to three coats of DIY chalk paint in Kingfisher blue was applied inside and out, front and back.

 I'm crushing on this paint color so much that I've gone and painted a metal candlestick with it.
-But more on that transformation later.
-Click Here to see the finished candlestick.

 For the Top: